-If you or a loved one suffered complications after an IVC filter procedure, contact the Georgia Injury Attorney Group to learn more.
+If you or a loved one suffered complications after an IVC filter procedure, contact Attorney Group for Georgia to learn more.
 We offer free, confidential, no obligation consultations.
 We can help answer your questions and inform you of your options.
 If you choose to pursue a claim, we can connect you with an affiliated IVC filter attorney who can assist you throughout the legal process.

 IVC Filters And Blood Clots

 The inferior vena cava is a large vein located near the middle of the abdomen.
 As part of the human body’s circulatory system, its purpose is to return deoxygenated blood from the lower body back to the heart.
 Medical professionals use IVC filters to trap blood clots that could break loose from veins located in the lower body, travel through the inferior vena cava, and end up in the lungs, which could result in a pulmonary embolism.
 Generally, those who are considered good candidates for an IVC filter include:

 - Patients with a family history of blood clotting

 - Patients who have had a recent pulmonary embolism

 - Patients with existing blood clots in the pelvis or legs

 These IVC filters resemble small metal umbrellas, with numerous wires extending down from a connection at the top of the device.
 Physicians typically place the filters through a small hole in the neck or groin.

 Georgia IVC Filter Lawsuit: Risks Associated With IVC Filters